75 Interesting Facts About North Carolina You Should Know

 The state capital of North Carolina is Raleigh

-The Government at the time decided that they wanted a central capital, so they purchased some land near the center of North Carolina, and ruled the state from there ever since.
+The first interesting fact about North Carolina is that Raleigh was named the state's capital in 1792.
+The Government at the time decided that they wanted a central capital, so they purchased some land near the center of North Carolina and ruled the state from there ever since.

 North Carolina is known as the "Tar Heel State"

 North Carolina has plenty of nicknames, but "Tar Heel State" is the most popular.
 While nobody is quite sure why North Carolina is fondly nicknamed this, it's thought that it's because North Carolina was well known for producing lots of tar, pitch, and turpentine.

 The Wright brothers completed their first flight in Kitty Hawk

 One of the really cool facts about North Carolina is that The Wright brothers, who were notorious in the aviation field, managed to complete their first heavier-than-air flight in their Wright Flyer in Kitty Hawk, one of the coastal towns in the Outer Banks region.

 Before this, they spent plenty of time testing out prototypes in the area, which was said to have near-perfect flying conditions.
 The brothers have had a massive influence worldwide, paving the way for modern aviation.

 If you are in the Kitty Hawk area, you can visit the First Flight Airport in the nearby Kill Devil Hills, one of the closest airports to the Outer Banks that also houses the Wright Brothers National Memorial.

 North Carolina's license plate boasts "first in flight"